 The Inquiry Scope and Sequence at Melton West Primary School is structured within the following key themes:

 - How we express ourselves (Health and Physical Education)

 - How we shape our world (Civics and Citizenship)

 At Melton West Primary School, we provide a safe and supportive learning environment for all students to achieve their highest potential as responsible and active digital citizens.
 We do this through providing authentic learning experiences where students connect and collaborate with local and global communities as they explore their passions, with high expectations of students as individual learners and thinkers.

-‘Digital pedagogies’ refers to the use of technologies to engage students with the curriculum and to promote learning.
-It is a new way of working and learning with information and communication technology (ICT).
-It moves the focus from simply using ICT tools for information retrieval and skills to a way of working in a digital world.
-Our teachers receive specialist coaching around the effective use of technologies from the school’s Leading Teacher of Digital Pedagogies.
+‘Digital pedagogies’ refers to the use of technologies and computational thinking to engage students with the curriculum and promote learning.
+It refers to a new way of working and thinking in today’s globalised world.
+Our teachers receive specialist coaching around the effective use of technologies using Koehler and Mishra’s (2009) TPACK framework.

 - Virtual Reality (VR) headsets

 - Teach Your Monster to Read

 Moving, Interacting, Growing